floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

   depend on the system to scale a smaller framebuffer to the window client rectangle when needed.

-The main area where I struggled with in the sokol-app Vulkan backend was swapchain resizing.
+The main area I struggled with in the sokol-app Vulkan backend was swapchain resizing.
 Most sokol-app backends kick off any swapchain resize operation from the window system's resize event, e.g.: